Guidelines for making an application

 • Another type of cultural work

-Please note that in the Foundation’s funding decisions, the proportion of other kinds of cultural work is marginal.
+Please note that the proportion of other kinds of cultural work is marginal in our funding.

 3. DESCRIPTION